 Our hometown of Olympia, Washington, in Thurston County, held the first U.S. Olympic Marathon Trials for women on May 12, 1984.
-I can't believe the first trials were almost 39 years ago!
+I can't believe the first trials were 39 years ago!
 I vividly remember that fantastic day in women's running history as I volunteered and watched the race.

 The first women's marathon trials were historic on many levels.
 ABC Wide World of Sports was here to cover this great event.
 Joan Benoit went on to win the Olympic trials and the first-ever Gold medal for a woman in an Olympic marathon in 1984.